David Bowie & Bing Crosby – “Peace on Earth / Little Drummer Boy” (1977)

 The staging is deliberately understated.
 Seated beside a fireplace, the two artists engage in casual conversation before the song begins, reinforcing a sense of personal exchange rather than spectacle.

-Bowie’s subdued appearance and controlled delivery contrast sharply with his contemporary stage personas, highlighting his adaptability as a performer.
+Bowie’s subdued appearance and controlled delivery contrast sharply with his more theatrical stage identities.
+In this setting, his restraint becomes part of the performance.

 Broadcast and Immediate Reception